BUTSpeechFIT/VBx/README.md

 - score the diarization output

 More details about the full recipe in\
-F. Landini, J. Profant, M. Diez, L. Burget: *VBHMM as state-of-the-art diarization baseline on narrowband and wideband speech* to be published soon.
+F. Landini, J. Profant, M. Diez, L. Burget: [Bayesian HMM clustering of x-vector sequences (VBx) in speaker diarization: theory, implementation and analysis on standard tasks](https://arxiv.org/abs/2012.14952)